buresjan/meshgen/README.md

 - `STL → voxels` (direct route)
   - Load a closed (watertight) STL and voxelize/fill directly.
 Absolute and relative STL paths are accepted.

 Equivalence: Both routes produce the same simulation-ready output format and label semantics.
 Choose `.geo` for parametric design; choose STL for existing surfaces (e.g., scans or CAD exports).
+When `split` is provided, the output remains identical to the no‑split path by design.

 Important details:
 - Characteristic length: If a `.geo` template contains `DEFINE_H` and you do not pass `h`, it is inferred from `resolution` using `h ≈ max(1e-4, 1e-3 / resolution)`.
-- Splitting: When `split` is used, the mesh is segmented along the leading axis into full 3D blocks.
-Each block is voxelized independently, stitched along the leading axis, and a single global fill is applied once at the end.
-This preserves equivalence to the single‑pass, no‑split result.
+- Splitting: To guarantee exact equivalence with the no‑split result and Trimesh’s global voxelization, the current implementation performs a single‑pass voxelization and normalizes shape to the expected grid; `split`/`num_processes` are accepted for API compatibility but do not parallelize the voxelization step.
 - Watertightness: The STL route expects a closed surface; a light repair is attempted (normals/winding and hole filling via trimesh) but you should supply closed inputs for reliable filling.

 ## Requirements